*updated May 21, 2019*

-Produced and choreographed by Chatch Pregger, a former professional dancer turned teacher, Farm to Ballet will be performed at Shelburne Farms, Grand View Farm in Washington, Studio Hill in Shaftsbury, Golden Well Sanctuary in New Haven, Billings Farm in Woodstock, Retreat Farm in Brattleboro, Sandiwood Farm in Wolcott, and Moonrise Farm in Essex Junction.
+Produced and choreographed by Chatch Pregger, a former professional dancer turned teacher, Farm to Ballet will be performed at Crossmolina Farm in West Corinth, Shelburne Farms, Retreat Farm in Brattleboro, Sandiwood Farm in Wolcott, Billings Farm & Museum in Woodstock, and Moonrise Farm in Essex Junction.

-For more information and to purchase tickets, visit farmtoballet.org.
+For more information and to purchase tickets, visit balletvermont.org.

 Climb a Vermont Fire Tower

 Vermont was once home to dozens of fire towers across the state.
 Today, there are far fewer.
 Many fire towers were built by the Civilian Conservation Corps in the 1930s, and some were built even earlier.

 Towers haven’t been used for fire detection for over 30 years, and the last tower shut down in the 1980s.
 If you’re planning a Vermont hike, several Vermont mountains, including Stratton, Okemo, Elmore and Ascutney, are home to restored fire towers or observation decks that offer panoramic views from the summit.

 Take a Dip In A Vermont Swimming Hole